 December 19, 2018

-Whether you're already using houseplants to clean the air in your home, or if you call upon electronic air purifiers, lend us your ear: Researchers at the University of Washington have genetically modified a common houseplant — pothos ivy — to remove chloroform and benzene from the air around it.
+Whether you're already using houseplants to clean the air in your home, or if you call upon electronic air purifiers, lend us your ear.
+University of Washington researchers have genetically engineered pothos ivy — a common houseplant – to eliminate two carcinogens – chloroform and benzene – from the air.

-Apparently, certain hazardous compounds are too small to be trapped in standard purifying filters.
-Molecules like chloroform, which is present in small amounts in chlorinated water, or benzene, which is a component of gasoline, build up in our homes when we shower or boil water, or when we store cars or lawn mowers in attached garages.
+But some hazardous compounds are too small to be trapped in these filters.
+Small molecules like chloroform, which is present in small amounts in chlorinated water, or benzene, which is a component of gasoline, build up in our homes when we shower or boil water, or when we store cars or lawn mowers in attached garages.

-Published in Environmental Science and Technology, researchers used genetic science to create a modified plant that produces a protein, called 2E1, that transforms these harmful compounds into molecules that the plants can then use to support their own growth.
-Further, the protein is able to break down benzene and chloroform into harmless byproducts, much like the liver does in the human body.
+The modified plants express a protein, called 2E1, that transforms these compounds into molecules that the plants can then use to support their own growth.

-As an aside, 2E1 is actually present in all mammals, including humans.
+2E1 is present in all mammals, including humans.

-The team is currently working to increase the plants' capabilities by adding a protein that can break down another hazardous molecule found in home air: formaldehyde, which is present in things such as wood products like laminate flooring and cabinets.
+The researchers are attempting to increase the plants' capabilities by adding a protein that can break down another hazard found in home air, formaldehyde, a colorless, strong-smelling gas used in making building materials and many household products.

 Unfortunately, these super-plants are not commercially available yet.
-However, you can check out this list of the best air-cleaning house plants to get the ball rolling.
+But you can check out this list of the best air-cleaning house plants to get the ball rolling.